 5. Add A Natural or Organic Element

-When layering a console table we tend to stick with objects, such as books, boxes, lamps or vases.
-But, to give it life and more visually appealing add a natural/organic element such as an orchid, flowers, or even a terrarium.
-You can place these on top of a books to add height and not clutter your table too.
+When layering a console table we tend to stick with objects, such as books, boxes, lamps, or vases.
+But, to give it life and more visually appealing add natural/organic elements such as an orchid, flowers, or even a terrarium.
+You can place these on top of books to add height and not clutter your table too.

 Need to bookmark this post for later?